VuDiep0412/bankers-algorithm/README.md

-# bankers-algorithm
+# bankers-algorithm v1

-#case study for our Operating System subject.
+case study for our Operating System subject.